angelogalvao/redhat-integration-samples/camel-rest-dsl-https-example/README.md

 The password is: example

-I create a container in Fabric with the following configuration:
+I create a container in Fabric with the following configuration

 Profile id : redhat-support-camelrestssl
 Parents.   : feature-camel